jlouis/dht/Proto.md

 #  Extensions

+We give extensions as DEPs (Distributed-hash-table Extension Proposals)

-## MAC'ed messages
+## DEP001: MAC'ed messages

 Let `S` be a secret shared by all peers.
 Then

 	MacPacket ::= <<"EDHT-KDM-M-", Version:8/integer, Tag:16/integer, Msg/binary, MAC:256>>

-is a normal packet, except that it has another header and contains a 256 bit MAC (Message Authentication Code).
+is a MAC-encoded packet, which is encoded as a normal packet, except that it has another header and contains a 256 bit MAC (Message Authentication Code).
 Clients handle this packet by checking the MAC against `S`.
 If it fails to pass the check, the packet is thrown away on the grounds of a MAC error.
 This allows people to create "local" DHT clouds which has no other participants than the designated.
 There is no accidental situation which can make this DHT merge with other DHTs or the world at large.

+Strict rule: You *MUST* verify the MAC before you attempt to decode the packet in an implementation.
+This guards against malicious users trying to inject messages/packets into the cloud you have built and trusted.

+In a large setting, this partially addresses the availability of the DHT.
+An adversary in the middle, Mallory, can't inject packets into our DHT which it then tries to handle.
+Also, unless you have `S`, you can't communicate with the DHT.
+Note that this doesn't provide confidentiality of packet messages.

-## NACL encrypted messages
+## DEP002: NACL encrypted messages

 TODO—NACL encrypted exchanges with shared secrets.